team-velocirabbit-times-infinity/job-dashboard/README.md

   - Login Authentication (TDD)
   - User Schema (TDD)

-We also added user CRUD-functionality with a schema, server routes, and controllers.
+We also improved user CRUD-functionality with a schema, server routes, and controllers.
 Along with that comes designed login authentication and basic security protocols to protect both user and listing data in the database.

 - Built a signup & a login page.
 - Built a User Schema and corrolating Controllers.
-- Built out login authentication (\*\*include aspects here).
+- Built out login authentication with password hashing for added security.

 ## Improvements:

-- Improved code quality by deleting nonfunctional code and creating consistent variable names for easier data flow tracking.
+- Improved code quality by deleting nonfunctional code and creating consistent data flow from the client to server, middleware, and database, and returning the correct information to the endpoint.
 - Improved functionality on dashboard by:
   - moving 'Add New Job' from next to search bar to on the top of the Listings Feed for better user-functionality
   - created automatic closing for the Job Modal once the 'Save' button is clicked
-  - getAllListings is now linked to a useState where the listings refresh and aree updated once the Job Modal closes
+  - getAllListings is now linked to a useState where the listings refresh and are updated once the Job Modal closes
+  - the Update button saves and automatically refreshes the listing with the new information
 - Improved user and listing data storage and retrieval by:
   - initilized a new database to connect with and sequelized our schemas for easier readability on queries
-  - updated controllers for Listings, and created controllers for Users
+  - updated controllers for Listings, and created controllers for Users -Added data security by:
+  - completed enviroment variable setup using env file to store the database connection point
+  - password hashing for login authentication

 ## Technology Used:

 - React
 - React Router
-- Redux
+- Jest/Supertest
 - PostgreSQL/Sequelized
 - Bootstrap
 - Express